shiny AppAbstract

 [1] 64

-is not very consistent across different execution plan.
+When it comes to scoping, future is not very consistent across different execution plan.
 In this section we discuss several notable examples that can be confusing.

 To see how the global is NOT copied correctly by the auto-search feature, consider the following example: